At Victoria’s Big Build we have a responsibility to deliver major transport projects as sustainably as possible.

 Companies bidding on our infrastructure projects must detail how they will optimise the use of recycled and reused materials that meet existing standards and specifications.

-When required for our projects, we produce an Environmental Effects Statement (EES) – a document that examines the possible impacts of the project on the environment.
+When required for our projects, we produce an Environment Effects Statement (EES) – a process that examines the possible impacts of the project on the environment.
 The EES also identifies how the impacts will be avoided, mitigated, minimised, monitored and managed.

 Part of the EES process involves releasing the EES to the public and inviting submissions.
 At that time, we'll advertise important dates and let you know how you can make a submission.